 Pehar is a non-Tibetan spirit who is believed to have been subjugated by Guru Rinpoche and bound by an oath to protect all the Buddhist temples and monasteries of Tibet.
 Other stories relate how Pehar was a local protector in the northern regions of Bata-Hor, conquered by Tri Songtsen Gampo, and brought back to Tibet hidden in the horde of plundered wealth.
 This group of five Pehar figures, originally belonging to the Nyingma 'Revealed Treasure' Tradition, was later incorporated into the Gelugpa School at the time of the 5th Dalai Lama, and can be found in other Tibetan Buddhist schools depending on the preferences of individual monasteries.
 Some traditions claim that, like the Direction King Vaishravana, Pehar Gyalpo Ku Nga has attained the 10th level Bodhisattva ground - a Mahayana level of attainment - immediately preceding the full enlightenment of a Buddha.

 Gyajin is one of the Five forms of Gyalpo Pehar.
-He represents the mind aspect and is typically depicted as blue in colur and riding an elephant.
+He represents the mind aspect and is typically depicted as blue in colour and riding an elephant.
 From among the group of five forms the Activity Pehar is the form most commonly found portrayed as the central figure in paintings and commonly found as a sculpture.
-Gyajin is the only other form to be depicted as the center of the group.
+Gyajin is the only other form to be commonly depicted as the center of the group of five.
 Sometimes sets of five compositions are painted - one composition for each of the five Pehar forms.

 In the courtyard of Nechung monastery there are murals depicting the additional outer retinue of Pehar which can also be found with other protector deities such as Shadbhuja Mahakala.